-If you’re buying raw land, you’re not necessarily going to get a bad loan.
+If you’re buying raw land, you’re not necessarily going to get a bad rate.
 You can improve your chances of getting a good deal if you help the lender manage risk.
 It may be possible to get longer-term loans, lower interest rates, and a smaller down payment requirement.
 Factors that help include:

 - A high credit score (above 680) shows that you’ve successfully borrowed and repaid debts in the past.

 - Low debt-to-income ratios indicate that you have sufficient income to make required payments.

 - A small loan amount results in lower payments and a property that is most likely easier to sell.

 No Plans to Develop

 If you’re going to buy land without plans to build a home or business structure on the land, getting a loan will be more difficult.
-However, there are several options to get funding.
+However, there are several options to obtain funding.